Where to Recycle

 Biscuit and cake wrappers but no sweets or chocolate.

-Oral care includes toothpaste tubes, plastic tooth brushes, electric toothbrush heads, packaging from these items and dental floss containers and outer packaging.
+Oral care products; includes toothpaste tubes, plastic tooth brushes, electric toothbrush heads, packaging from these items and dental floss containers and outer packaging.

 Medicine Blister Packs